Open-CMSIS-Pack/cmsis-toolbox/docs/migration.md

 **The cdefault enablement has changed:**

 The [`cdefault:`](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md#default) empty node must be added to *.csolution.yml to activate its use.

+!!!
+Note
->Note: the file must be named `cdefault.yml` or `cdefault.yaml` without leading dot.
+    The file must be named `cdefault.yml` or `cdefault.yaml` without leading dot.

 **The following [Access Sequences](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md#access-sequences) were removed:**